 deliver climate change adaptation plans in each of the 12 state

 government regions by the end of 2016.
 The SA Climate Ready project

 will assist regions undertake adaptation planning by providing

 regionally specific climate data.

 The Goyder Institute for Water Research is a

 partnership between the South Australian Government through the

-Department for Environment, Water and Natural Resources, CSIRO, Flinders
+Department for Environment and Water, CSIRO, Flinders